 Asked if she were ready to get her hands dirty, she laughed and said: ”I don’t know how much dirtier I can get my hands.”

-Rice considers herself a natural debater and likes the intellectual “give and take” of negotiations.
+Rice considers herself a natural debater and likes the intellectual ”give and take” of negotiations.
 Her staff say she never loses sight of the overall strategic picture of an issue no matter how many crises come her way.

 Former Secretary of State Madeleine Albright advised Rice to boost her negotiating team and appoint a special Middle East envoy to tackle day-to-day Arab-Israeli peacemaking.